ppopli/Data-Science/Linear_Regression_Project/README.md

 Length of Membership    61.279097

-## Inference

 Looking at the coefecients for "Time on App (38.590159)" and for "Time on website(0.190405)" it is observed that with every minute spent on App would increase the "Yearly Amount Spent" by $39 approx where as every minute spent on webseite would increase the "Yearly Amount Spent" by $0.19 keeping other coeffecints fixed.
 This can be interpreted in two ways :-

  1.)
 Company can focus more on the website to enhance the user experience
      on website so that website traffic could be increased, which would